Download the full PDF for Nebraska

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Nebraska remained unchanged at 70.1 percent in February.
+The labor force participation rate in Nebraska fell to 69.9 percent in April from 70 percent in the prior month.

 Nebraska is tied for 2nd in the nation.